 So let me just debunk this right here: most French people do not work only 35 hours a week.
 Maybe if they are government workers, or in specialized fields like teachers, pilots, or train operators.
 For everybody else, they fall into one of two categories: those that count their hours and those who don’t.
 Regular office workers don’t count their hours (Eg. accountants, engineers, HR officers, IT technicians, etc.).
 These white-collar workers are known as Cadres and are usually “at work” way more than 35 hours.

-The Normal Work Week: Office Hours
+Normal Work Hours in Paris

 The normal workday for an office worker in France starts anywhere from 8 – 9:30 am.
 And he/she usually doesn’t leave until 6:30-7:00 pm.
 Even if we count from 8:30 am – 6:30 pm, that is 10 hours per day or 50 hours a week.
 Are French people simply not good at maths?